Limes: Important Facts, Health Benefits, and Recipes

 Are Limes Good For You?

 Yes!
-They are a great source of Vitamin C.
+Limes are very good for you as they are a great source of Vitamin C.

 1. Limes are a good source of Vitamin C